huynguyen250896/geneSA/README.md

 - data: frame or matrix.
 It represents its rows are genomic features and its columns are samples.
 Note that samples in rows of `data` are included in your clinical data and in exactly the same order.
 Users can feed any -omics data to this parameter; e.g., gene expression, copy number alteration, methylation, or the like.
-NOTE that you must code values/observations in input data as labels in advance.
+NOTE that you must code values/observations in `data` as labels in advance.
 For example, expresison levels of genes usually are divided into highly expressed genes ("up") and lowly expressed genes ("down"), or as highly expressed genes ("up"), moderately expressed genes ("mid), and lowly expressed genes ("down").